NateThom/cs680Thom/README.md

 ## PA9 - Lighting
 The purpose of this assignment is to create multiple shaders to do per vertex lighting and per fragment lighting.

+## PA10 - Pinball
+The objective of this project is to build an interactive Pinball Game; use Assimp to load models and textures; use Bullett to handle the physics.